MicrosoftLearning/mslearn-fabric/Instructions/Labs/15-design-scalable-semantic-models.md

 ### Download starter file

-1. Download the [Sales Analysis starter file](https://aka.ms/fabric-relationships-starter) from `https://aka.ms/fabric-relationships-starter` and save it on your local computer (in any folder).
+1. Download the [Sales Analysis starter file](https://github.com/MicrosoftLearning/mslearn-fabric/raw/Main/Allfiles/Labs/15/15-scalable-semantic-models.zip) from `https://github.com/MicrosoftLearning/mslearn-fabric/raw/Main/Allfiles/Labs/15/15-scalable-semantic-models.zip` and save it on your local computer.

-1. Navigate to the downloaded file and open it in Power BI Desktop.
+1. Extract the folder to the **C:\Users\Student\Downloads\15-scalable-semantic-models** folder.

+1. Open the **15-Starter-Sales Analysis.pbix** file.

     >Note : Ignore and close the warning asking to apply changes.

 ### Review the data model